CBORT-NCBIB/MPE-Calculator-Skin/README.md

 ## Web Calculator

 An interactive browser-based calculator is available in [`web/`](web/).
-Open `web/index.html` in any browser — no build step or server required.
+Open `web/index.html` in any browser.
 Features include single-pulse and repetitive-pulse calculations, safety comparison, multi-wavelength comparison with overlaid plots, dark/light theme, shareable URLs, and PDF export.
 See [`web/README.md`](web/README.md) for deployment options.

 ## Roadmap